-Maryland slot machine casino gambling consists of six casinos.
-These land-based casinos offer only video lottery terminal (VLT) style slot machines.
-Maryland also has cruise ships offering onboard gambling options when traveling in international waters.
+Maryland slot machine casino gambling consists of six casinos with video lottery terminal (VLT) slot machines.
+Cruise ships traveling in international waters offer onboard gambling options.

 Relevant Legal Statutes on Gambling in Maryland